nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     Use Case ends.

 #### Use case: UC10 set priority to tasks
    Actor: User
    Preconditions: User is logged in.

 **MSS**

-1.User requests to list all tasks
+1. User requests to list all tasks
-2.System shows a list of tasks
+2. System shows a list of tasks
-3.User chooses to set priority of tasks
+3. User chooses to set priority of tasks
-4.System shows the view for setting priority of tasks 5.User set priority to tasks
+4. System shows the view for setting priority of tasks
-6.System requests for confirmation
+5. User set priority to tasks
-7.User confirms changes
+6. System requests for confirmation
-8.System updates prioritizing for tasks in database and displays current prioritizing for tasks
+7. User confirms changes
-    Use Case ends
+8. System updates prioritizing for tasks in database and displays current prioritizing for tasks Use Case ends

 **Extensions**